lucasp0r/lucasp0r/index.md

 ### My Community Project

-  I'm trying to help peoples to enter in technology area, in Brazil, most part of the population dont have a guidance to study.
+  I'm trying to help peoples to enter in technology area in Brazil, most part of the population dont have a guidance to study.
 Actually we have had a défict for 500k workers in IT by year.
-We need more education because more people can enjoy in IT, and that is my proposite with @devsdobem.
+We need people with knownledge in IT, and that is my proposite with @devsdobem.
+Helping people with what I learned.

   - 👉 &nbsp; [Instagram](https://www.instagram.com/devsdobem/)